It’s grocery shopping day. Again.

 One way to figure out what your food budget should be is to calculate how much you want to spend per person per meal, then multiply the number of meals per month times the number of family members to get a total grocery budget.

-We provide a detailed breakdown of the math in this post.
+We provide a detailed breakdown of the math in this post on budget meal planning.

 Ideally, your food budget (including groceries, snacks and eating out) should total no more than 10-15% of your overall expenses.

 With your grocery budget in mind and some ideas from the food items you already have on hand, make a meal plan for the week.

 Have your calendar handy during your meal planning process.
 Note any times you’ll be at a business lunch or out for dinner.
 Also make note of any busy times (like soccer practice or school activities) when you’ll need a quick and easy meal.